doobeh/ergo/ergo/content/tellus/test-driven-design.rst

 users interactions on your site, we can use these tests to tell us when our site is functionally complete.

-For many new developers, it sounds slow, but as you get more experienced you'll find that spending the time upfront to build these TDD stories lets you get a more complete picture of what you're developing and you will find that you end up saving a great deal of time.
+For many new developers, TDD sounds slow, but as you get more experienced you'll find that spending the time upfront to build these TDD stories lets you get a more complete picture of what you're developing and you will find that you end up saving a great deal of time.